 - Total energy intake

-*Change in height, weight and body mass index were adjusted for baseline values of these variables.
+*Change in height, weight and BMI were adjusted for baseline values of these variables.

 - Analysis of Variance (ANOVA)